leo1200/diffeq/README.md

 We hope, this repository can help everyone, keen on learning more on numerical solvers, stiff differential equations and programming and visualizing in Julia (although I have learned a bit of Julia only in the course of this project).

+## Errata and Updates
+- in the current version of the slides we very strongly advocate for symplectic methods for all kinds of situations where conservational properties are of interest, which is also the "classical" standpoint; if you look, however, at a package for N-Body-Simulations like rebound, the default integrator is indeed not symplectic (see Rein et Spiegel, 2015 for reasoning on this) and for some high-precision settings something like Clean Numerical Simulations (CNS) might make sense

 ## Overview on the Material in the Repository
 - Presentation slides: slides.pdf
 - Efficiently solving stiff differential equations at the hand of a simplified Brussletor problem: efficiently_solfving_stiff_differential_equations.ipynb / pdf